Home Legal EzriCare Artificial Tears Lawsuits

 Show More

-At one time, lawyers expected a high volume of artificial tears lawsuits, and legal experts say the lawsuits could be slowing down.
-But lawyers are still taking cases.
+At one time, lawyers expected a high volume of artificial tears lawsuits.
+However, legal experts say the litigation could be slowing down.
 Other defendants named in lawsuits are retailers, including Walmart and Amazon.

-People are filing EzriCare and Delsam eye drop lawsuits for eye infections they suffered after using EzriCare or Delsam Artificial Tears infected with bacteria.
-Some plaintiffs underwent treatment with antibiotics for months and even had surgery, but continued to experience vision damage, according to court documents.
+People filed EzriCare and Delsam eye drop lawsuits for eye infections they contracted after using EzriCare or Delsam Artificial Tears infected with bacteria.
+According to complaints, some plaintiffs underwent treatment with antibiotics for months and even had surgery.
+However, they continued to experience vision damage.

-A Centers for Disease Control and Prevention investigation of a multistate outbreak of Carbapenem-resistant Pseudomonas aeruginosa between May 17, 2022, and Jan.
-19, 2023, found about 85% of people who had CRPA infections used EzriCare Artificial Tears or Delsam Artificial Tears.
-Lab tests found the strain of CRPA found in patients was rare, and scientists found it in opened bottles of EzriCare Artificial Tears.
-Shortly after EzriCare issued a voluntary recall for its artificial tears in February 2023, lawyers filed the first lawsuits.
+The Centers for Disease Control and Prevention investigated a multi-state outbreak of the Carbapenem-resistant Pseudomonas aeruginosa (CRPA).
+Between May 17, 2022, and Jan.
+19, 2023, the investigation found that most people who had CRPA infections said they used EzriCare Artificial Tears or Delsam Artificial Tears.

 What Bacteria Is Named in Artificial Tears Lawsuits?

 The type of infectious bacteria named in EzriCare Artificial Tears lawsuits is Pseudomonas aeruginosa.
-This bacterium occurs in contaminated soil and water and can cause blood, lung and surgical infections, typically in the hospital.
+This bacterium is common and can live in moist places like damp soil, ponds and sinks.
+It can cause blood and lung infections and infect surgical wounds, although healthy people are generally unaffected.
+Infection is especially common in clinical settings.

-According to the CDC, EzriCare Artificial Tears samples contained a strain of rare, drug-resistant Pseudomonas aeruginosa called Carbapenem-resistant Pseudomonas aeruginosa.
+According to the CDC, EzriCare Artificial Tears samples contained rare strand of drug-resistant Pseudomonas aeruginosa, called Carbapenem-resistant Pseudomonas aeruginosa.
 Carbapenems are strong antibiotics designed to fight bacteria resistant to other types of antibiotics.

 CRPA resistance to carbapenems makes this strain of bacteria extremely difficult to treat.
 Those infected may require months of therapy with various types of antibiotics.